Back to Blog

 If you're serious about earning from TikTok's Creativity Rewards Program, your niche choice is probably the single highest-leverage decision you'll make.
 A creator in personal finance with 50K followers will often out-earn an entertainment creator with 500K followers.

-But — and this is important — you have to be able to actually make the content.
+But — you have to be able to actually make the content.
 Picking finance because the RPM is high doesn't work if you have nothing genuine to say about money.
 The best strategy is finding the overlap between what you know, what you enjoy, and what pays well.